-Before we look at and compare some of the more popular brands, there are a few things you need to know:
+Before we look at and compare some of the best vape batteries, there are a few things you need to know:

 The most popular type of battery used for vaping is the IMR.
 It is a lithium-ion battery which uses lithium manganese oxide as cathode material.

 It is considered “safer”, though with enough abuse it will still vent.
 These little beauties are made for high-drain applications, and generally will have higher amp limits along with lower internal resistance (more power will be delivered to the attomiser) and can be discharged at high currents.

 Popular brands can handle 20A-30A.
 These cells usually have lower mAh ratings (meaning less runtime).

 Other types of lithium battery you will likely encounter when looking for a good battery includes ICR and hybrid cells.

 ICR batteries (lithium cobalt oxide) are generally not recommended for high-power vaping applications as they cannot be charged and discharged at a current higher than its mAh rating, which translates to an Amp limit much lower than IMRs.

 For example, a 3000mAh ICR battery rated at 1C (discussed later) can only be safely discharged at 3000 mA (or 3 amps).